illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### Presentation Requirements

-* The presentation will be done in person for the live labs (L01 and L03), online class (L04) will have to pre-record
+* The presentation will be done in person for section 01 and section 04 will have to pre-record
   * Only the Project Manager does the presenting
   * Others need to help prepare it but only the PM will do the presenting
-  * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
+  * Presentation is **not** a slide show, but a verbal explaining and demonstration of the artifacts produced
   * We need to see your face
   * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding